Skip to primary navigation Skip to content Skip to footer

 3. Start with the Most Important Information

-Most users will not read the entire tour description, so your first couple of sentences should cover as much important information as possible.
+Customers may not read the entire tour description, so your first couple of sentences should cover all essential details.
 Start your description with a brief summary that hits on all the highlights of your tour, then go into more detail in the following paragraphs.
-In journalism, this is known as the inverted pyramid, where your first paragraph offers all the main information the reader will need, and subsequent paragraphs drill down into more detailed information or information that may not be as relevant to all users.

 Let’s take a look at some examples of the first sentence in a tour description.

-You might be tempted to describe your tour chronologically, starting with the meeting point, but this is not the most exciting part of your tour, and if a reader only skims the first sentences, it’s unlikely to grab their attention.
+You might be tempted to describe your tour chronologically, starting with the meeting point, but this is not the most exciting part of your tour.
+If a reader only skims the first sentences, it’s unlikely to grab their attention.
 A better description would be:

-Once the reader is engaged, then it’s time to dive into more details about your tour in the following paragraphs.
+Once the reader is engaged, dive into more details about your tour in the following paragraphs.

 4. Explicitly Call Out Inclusions, Exclusions, and Logistics